raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-To use **Paint Editor** effectively you need to be familiar with the difference between **bitmap** and **vector** graphics.
+To use **Paint Editor** effectively you need to be familiar with the different **bitmap** and **vector** graphic settings.

-In Scratch, the default setting is in vector graphics although you can **Convert to Bitmap** if you would prefer to use pen marks to create or develop your sprite costume.
-Vector and bitmap graphics have different **Costume Editors** with offering similar tools.
-The vector pallete offer the additional tool **Reshape**.
+In Scratch, the default setting is in vector graphics although you can **Convert to Bitmap** if you would prefer to use pen marks to develop your sprite costume.
+Vector and bitmap graphics have different **Costume Editors** whilst offering similar tools.

+Vector offers an additional tool, **Reshape**, so you can move the position of the **nodes**, turn or pull the handles, and add more **nodes** to your shape.

-Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic where you you will see the grid of pixels.
+Using your chosen sprite, go to the **Paint Editor** and zoom in on a bitmap graphic where you will see the grid of pixels.
 On a vector graphic there are no pixels, just control points.

 --- collapse ---
 ---